corenetdynamics/openbaton-ci/README.md

 - `test-generic`: sub job to run the relevant tests for generic
 - `test-arbitrary-branches`: entry point pipeline to run tests against self defined branch compositions
 - `test-bootstrap-config`: entry point pipeline to run the bootstrap install script against multiple configurations and distributions
-- `test-db_upgrade`: entry point pipeline to check if the database migration between two tags or branches works correctly

 This repository is added as a [Multibranch Pipeline](https://jenkins.io/doc/book/pipeline/multibranch/).
 All repositories including a pipeline must include a single `Jenkinsfile`.
 Jenkins automatically pulls the branch on run and then executes the found `Jenkinsfile`.
 New branches will be found as well.